Close up of the hand of a PHS student holdidng an epee during Fencing class

 Lunch: Help prepare the Fellowship Hall for lunch by setting up tables and chairs from the storage room.
 Help clean up the Fellowship Hall after lunch by wiping down tables and chairs and returning them to the storage room and by cleaning up any food spills on the floor.

 Cleanup: Students should plan to stay at least 15 minutes after class ends, or later on particularly messy days, to help with the cleanup of classrooms and shared spaces.
 No one should leave until Planet Homeschool is clean and returned to the church’s preferred layout.
-Students should check in with the Onsite Volunteers to see what still needs to be done in the common areas and other classrooms once their own classroom is complete.
+Students should consult their checklists and then check in with the Onsite Volunteers to see what still needs to be done in the common areas and other classrooms once their own classroom is complete.
 When everyone participates, cleanup can be completed in 10 to 15 minutes.

 6. Be informed